yuyang-long/SSA/README.md

 - **Prepare models**

-  Download pretrained models [here](https://github.com/ylhz/tf_to_pytorch_model), which has converted common Tensorflow models used in adversarial attacks to PyTorch models.
+  Download pretrained PyTorch models [here](https://github.com/ylhz/tf_to_pytorch_model), which are converted from widely used Tensorflow models.
 Then put these models into `.models/`

 - **Generate adversarial examples**